 I study the political economy of development.
 My research concerns how elites respond to dramatic economic and institutional changes.
 I'm interested in the effects of these changes on elite persistence and the strategies that elites employ to contend with potential disruptions to their power.
 I study a diverse set of historical time periods and country contexts including the Industrial Revolution in Britain, regime change in Chile, and black enfranchisement in the US.
 I am interested in quantitative methods, and I have a particular interest in causal inference in the context of observational research, as well as natural language processing using large corpuses of historical and historiographical text.

 My research has been supported by the National Science Foundation, the Alma Ostrom and Leah Hopkins Awan Civic Education Fund, the Economic History Association, the Stanford Institute for Research in the Social Sciences and the Stanford Europe Center.

 At Duke, I teach the causal inference course targeted at first semester, first year graduate students.
 The course provides an analytic introduction to drawing causal conclusions from evidence, and introduces students to the process of designing research to answer their own causal questions.
 I also teach an undergraduate seminar (excitingly) entitled Political, Social and Economic Institutions that introduces students to the mechanics of specific institutions, theories of institutional origin, evolution and analysis, and asks students to engineer their own institution to solve a real-world problem that matters to them.
 Following my personal interest in criminal justice reform, I have taught as an instructor for accredited undergraduate courses at San Quentin Prison in California, and Turney Industrial Complex in Tennessee.

-Before studying at Stanford, I studied Economics, Latin American Studies and Math at New York University, and served as a Research Assistant in both the Economic Studies and Global Economy and Development Departments at the Brookings Institution in Washington, DC.
+I previously studied Economics, Latin American Studies, and Math at New York University where I received my BA in 2007.
+I also worked as a Research Assistant in the Economic Studies and the Global Economy & Development Departments at the Brookings Institution in Washington, DC.